 A blog post about the conference can be viewed here.
 A special issue of the Edinburgh German Yearbook (published by Camden House), which will include chapters arising from selected papers originally presented at the conference, will be published in 2020.

 The conference was made possible thanks to the generous support of the Arts and Humanities Research Council - AHRC Open World Research Initiative “Cross-Language Dynamics: Reshaping Community” at the Institute of Modern Languages Research, the School of Modern Languages at the University of St Andrews, the Moray Endowment Fund of The University of Edinburgh, and the University of Aberdeen.Thomas Bernhard: Language, History, Subjectivity

-Together with Dr Ernest Schonfield (University of Glasgow), I am co-organising a conference to be held at, and supported by, the Goethe Institute Glasgow on 11-12 June 2020.
-Additional conference sponsors are the Austrian Cultural Forum London, the Ingeborg Bachmann Centre for Austrian Literature and Culture at the Institute of Modern Languages Research London, and the University of Glasgow.
-The conference will focus on the works of landmark Austrian writer Thomas Bernhard, more than 30 years following his death.
-The conference CFP is available to view here.
-The conference programme may be viewed here.
-An exhibition of photo-illustrations by Heiko Berner for Bernhard’s Ein Kind/A Child will accompany the conference at the Goethe Institute Glasgow.
+Together with Dr Ernest Schonfield (University of Glasgow), I am co-organising a conference on the landmark Austrian author Thomas Bernhard, now to be held virtually (in the wake of the Covid-19 pandemic) on 17-18 September 2020.
+The conference is supported by the Goethe Insitute Glasgow.
+Additional conference sponsors are the Austrian Cultural Forum London, the Ingeborg Bachmann Centre for Austrian Literature and Culture at the Institute of Modern Languages Research London, the University of Glasgow, and the University of Aberdeen.
+Please see https://bernhardglasgow2020.wordpress.com/ for further details.
+An online exhibition of photo-illustrations by Heiko Berner for Bernhard’s Ein Kind/A Child will accompany the conference.
 The bilingual exhibition catalogue was published in December 2019 and may be viewed here.